ADAPTATION AND INTEGRATION COURSES: New Obligation for Foreigners from 1st January 2021

 We know that it is not always easy to start a new life in a new country.
-Adaptation/integration courses for migrants represent a helpful first step in a newcomer’s life in the Czech Republic.
+Adaptation and integration courses for migrants represent a helpful first step in a newcomer’s life in the Czech Republic.
 If you have come to the CR to live here on a long-term basis, you will receive a great deal of practical information about Czech society.
+You will also be introduced to our fundamental values, local circumstances, and cultural practices.
+Most importantly, you will be explained what rights and obligations you have during your stay in the Czech Republic.
+You will also get very useful information on organisations and institutions that provide free assistance and counselling to foreigners.

 The courses offer practical and essential information related to the following fields: